This is the 2nd post of “Everything I learned from blogging with Hugo” series

 A static website is made up of one or more HTML webpages that load the same way every time.
 Static websites contrast with dynamic websites, which load differently based on any number of changing data inputs, such as the user’s location, the time of day, or user actions.
 While static webpages are simple HTML files that can load quickly, dynamic webpages require the execution of JavaScript code within the browser in order to render

 • Hugo Quick Start.
 Unlike other tools (gatsbyor Jekyll), there is no npm, Gemfile or ruby hell that you have to deal with.
+Though this also means that you may not be able to benefit from what npm offers unless it’s offered for you in Hugo.

 • It’s super fast.